 “With this in mind, Sean and Karl are the perfect choice for the CJF-CBC Indigenous Journalism Fellowships.
 Their One Dish, One Mic broadcast has brought Indigenous storytelling to the Niagara and Six Nations territory,” said Tanya Talaga, selection jury member and an award-winning journalist, author, speaker and filmmaker.

 Though, Sean has recently accepted a position as an associate producer at CBC for its Indigenous flagship radio program, Unreserved.

-Sean Vanderklis can also be seen on the Pow Wow trail throughout the Pow Wow season.
-Sean is a Grass Dancer and frequently participates in Pow Wows.
-In the off-season, Sean is often doing presentations with two educational cultural groups; Ohnia:kara and White Pine Dancers
+When Sean is not working, he can also be seen on the Pow Wow trail.
+Sean is a Grass Dancer and frequently participates in Pow Wows province-wide.
+In the off-season, Sean often presents with two educational, cultural groups; Ohnia:kara and White Pine Dancers.

 Sean’s worldview has been shaped by his various leadership roles.
-It is that worldview that Sean brings to the table when discussing the topics. through this platform, the podcast: 1 Dish, 1 Mic
+It is that worldview that Sean brings to the table when discussing issues affecting Indigenous people.

 Facebook: Sean Vanderklis